Top

 • PDF

-You can use In-app Messages like Pop-ups, Drawers, Full Screen, and Bottom Sheet as information widgets to inform your users about events that need their immediate attention.
-These In-app Messages enable you to show personalized offers and make in-app announcements without requiring an update to your app.
+Use In-app Messages such as Pop-ups, Drawers, Full Screen, and Bottom Sheet as information widgets to inform your users about events that need their immediate attention.
+In-app Messages enable you to show personalized offers and share announcements without requiring an app update.

 Use In-app Messages to show important messages

-Use In-app Messages to show your end users important messages about your product or feature.
-For example, you can inform your users about an upcoming downtime and schedule a Pop-up.
+Use In-app Messages to highlight important information about your product or feature.
+For example, use a pop-up to notify users about upcoming downtime or announce that you have something new and exciting for them.

 Choose the right template for your In-app Messages

-You don't have to start from scratch when you create new In-app Messages.
-For example, instead of creating a new design every time you create a Drawer, you can use an existing template.
+You don’t need to create every In-app Message from scratch.
+For example, instead of creating a new design from the beginning, use an existing template.

 popup_template